-If you are tired of all the cables going all over your home and you are searching for a hustle-free surround sound system for your home theater, the best thing you can do is to go wireless.
-Our article on 8 best wireless surround sound systems is designed to help you understand all the important things you need to know about wireless surround sound systems and make the best possible choice based on your needs and your budget.
-We have also made a list of 8 best wireless surround sound systems so you don’t even have to spend hours on the internet reading about different features of different products – you can read our reviews and find out everything you need to know to make a decision.
-We have tried to list all the upsides, as well as downsides of these surround sound systems and make your search much easier.
+If you are tired of all the cables lying randomly all over your home and you are searching for a hassle-free surround sound system for your home theater, the best thing you can do is to go wireless.
+Our article on 10 best wireless surround sound systems is designed to help you understand all the important things you need to know about wireless surround sound systems and make the best possible choice based on your needs and your budget.
+We have also made a list of 10 best wireless surround sound systems so you don’t even have to spend hours reading about different features of different products – you can read our reviews and find out everything you need to know to make a decision.
+We have tried to list all the upsides and downsides of these surround sound systems and make your search much easier.

 Surround sound systems have been popular for quite some time.
 People simply love the convenience of having cinema-like experience without going to the actual cinema.
 The first surround sound systems appeared during the 1980s but they really became popular in the 2000s.
 A lot of technological innovations and improvements in audio and video equipment made it possible for regular people to have their own small home theater systems.
 Today, many homes in the US are equipped with some kind home theater system (TV or projector, DVD or Blu-Ray player, AV receiver + set of surround sound speakers).
 The experience could not be better, right?
-Well, not really.
-There is still one inconvenience.
-Don’t you hate all those cables going under your carpet, or even worse, lying down on the floor or dangling on your walls?
-Unless your house or your entertainment center is prewired, you will have to spend a lot of time wiring your home theater system, connecting all the speakers to the receiver, and trying to make all those cables ‘’invisible’’.
-All that hustle makes you wonder if there is some simpler and more convenient solution.
+Well, there is still one inconvenience.
+Don’t you hate all those cables going under your carpet, or even worse, lying on the floor or dangling from your walls?
+Unless your house or your entertainment center is pre-wired, you will have to spend a lot of time wiring your home theater system, connecting all the speakers to the receiver, and trying to make all those cables ‘’invisible’’.
+All that hassle makes you wonder if there is some simpler and more convenient solution.
 Well, as a matter of fact, there is.
 The last decade was really big when it comes to wireless sound.
-First, some Bluetooth portable speakers appeared, then manufacturers made it possible for us to pair two wireless (Bluetooth) speakers and to use them as left and right stereo channel.
-After that, we’ve got wireless (Bluetooth and Wi-Fi) multiroom speaker systems, and in the end, some wireless surround sound systems were introduced.
+First, some portable Bluetooth speakers appeared.
+Then, the manufacturers made it possible for us to pair two wireless (Bluetooth) speakers and use them as left and right stereo channels.
+After that, wireless (Bluetooth and Wi-Fi) multiroom speaker systems appeared and, in the end, some wireless surround sound systems were introduced.

 What Is Surround Sound and Do You Really Need It?